libp2p/specs/connections/muxer-sel-in-sec-handshake.md

 The multiplexer selection logic is run after the Noise handshake has finished mutual authentication of the peers.
-The format of he early data is specified in the protobuf in the [Early-data-specification] section.
+The format of he early data is specified in the protobuf definition found in the [Early-data-specification] section.

 The details of the early data message format can be find in [Noise-handshake-payload]